 Finally we have two companion odes in the hundred and third and hundred and fourth psalms.
-Not only are these poems united by their structure-the common enveloping refrain, "Bless the Lord, O my soul"-but in subject-matter the two are so related that neither can be fully appreciated unless it is read in connection with the other.
+Not only are these poems Companion Odes: Psalm ciii, the World within Companion Odes: Psalm ciii, the Companion Company other.
 The subjects which make the two parts of the nineteenth psalm are here again found in association: the World within and the World without are the themes of these companion poems.
 In the hundred and third psalm the poet, immediately after the opening refrain, calls upon all that is within him to offer grateful praise; and when the benefits which call for this gratitude are enumerated they are found to be such benefits as affect the individual, personal, spiritual life.

-Who forgiveth all thine iniquities;

-Who healeth all thy diseases;

-Who redeemeth thy life from destruction;

-Who crowneth thee with lovingkindness and tender mercies:

-Who satisfieth thy mouth with good things;

-So that thy youth is renewed like the eagle.
+Who forgiveth all thine iniquities; Who healeth all thy diseases; Who redeemeth thy life from destruction; Who crowneth thee with lovingkindness and tender mercies: Who satisfieth thy mouth with good things; So that thy youth is renewed like the eagle.

 God's dealings with Israel are referred to only as a revelation of his ways; and the revelation is of a kind that the individual life needs: compassion for the erring, a mercy as high as heaven is above the earth, a father pitying his children, a God knowing man's frame to be but dust; the revelation of a righteousness descending to children's children, while individual lives of men are but the grass-seed blown away by the wind.
-Then for its climax this hymn of the spiritual life rises to spiritual creatures: angels that excel in strength, hosts of the Lord that are ministers of his pleasure in all places of his dominion.
+Then for its climax this hymn of the spiritual life rises to spiritual creatures: angels that excel in strength, hosts of the LORD that are ministers of his pleasure in all places of his dominion.

 The hundred and fourth psalm starts at once with the external universe.
-This is presented as the tabernacle in which God dwells: its tent-pole reaches from the waters that are below and Psalm civ, to the waters that are above the firmament; the the World withheavens are the stretched curtains of that tent; the winds are his messengers, and light is but the garment in which he veils himself from our gaze.
-God appears as the Creator of this universe: at a signal from him the curtain of the chaotic deep was withdrawn, and the world resolved itself into an orderly vicissitude of mountain and valley and stream, of fowl singing among branches that overhang the waters where wild asses quench their thirst, of earth sending up grass for cattle, and bread that gives man strength, and wine and oil to gladden his spirits.
+This is presented as the tabernacle in which God dwells : its tent-pole reaches from the waters that are below and Psalm civ, to the waters that are above the firmament; the the World withheavens are the stretched curtains of that tent; the winds are his messengers, and light is but the garment in which he veils himself from our gaze.
+God appears as the Creator of this universe : at a signal from him the curtain of the chaotic deep was withdrawn, and the world resolved itself into an orderly vicissitude of mountain and valley and stream, of fowl singing among branches that overhang the waters where wild asses quench their thirst, of earth sending up grass for cattle, and bread that gives man strength, and wine and oil to gladden his spirits.
 The same Creator has ordained the seasons by which his world is governed, and his sun makes the alternation between night in which the beasts roam after their prey, and day when man can go forth to his work.
-When the wonders of the sea have been added to the wonders of land, all is ready for the climax thought: The universe is one, and God is its soul.
+When the wonders of the sea have been added to the wonders of land, all is ready for the climax thought : The universe is one, and God is its soul.
 All creatures wait upon Him.

-Thou openest thine hand,

-They are satisfied with good; Thou hidest thy face,

-They are troubled; Thou gatherest in their breath,

-They die,

-And return to their dust; Thou sendest forth thy spirit,

-They are created,

-And thou renewest the face of the ground.
+Thou openest thine hand, They are satisfied with good; Thou hidest thy face, They are troubled; Thou gatherest in their breath, They die, And return to their dust; Thou sendest forth thy spirit, They are created, And thou renewest the face of the ground.